digipres/publications/ipres/ipres-2019/papers/significant-properties-of-spreadsheets.md

   and can be used to calculate the complexity of a spreadsheet based on the values of those properties.
 creators:
-- Takema, Jacob
+- Jacob Takema
-- Tømmerholt, Phillip Mike
+- Phillip Mike Tømmerholt
-- Nielsen, Anders Bo
+- Anders Bo Nielsen
-- O’Sullivan, Jack
+- Jack O’Sullivan
-- Sein, Kati
+- Kati Sein
-- Kjærskov, Frederik Holmelund
+- Frederik Holmelund Kjærskov
-- van Veenendaal, Remco
+- Remco van Veenendaal
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079784/download
 grand_parent: iPRES